undefinerds/libris/README.md

 ## Installation

-It needs MongoDB installed.
 You can install dependencies with `npm` but you can also use `yarn` for it.
 This installation process uses `git`.

 ```